-Scripture provides two illuminating comments on Hezekiah’s conduct:
+Scripture provides an illuminating comment on Hezekiah’s conduct:

-“But Hezekiah did not repay according to the favor shown him, for his heart was lifted up [he became proud]...” ⁷
+“But Hezekiah did not repay according to the favor shown him, for his heart was lifted up [he became proud]...”
+(2 Chronicles 32:25)

-Later in Judah’s history there arose another righteous king—Josiah.
+Later in Judah’s history, there arose another king—Josiah—who was righteous.
 Like Hezekiah, Josiah also introduced radical reforms and restored the true worship of Jehovah.
 He also destroyed the idolatrous altar at Bethel in the northern kingdom.

-But, Josiah’s successes made him self-confident, and he became rash.
+But Josiah’s successes made him self-confident, and he became rash.
 Without consulting the Lord and in the face of solemn warning, he opposed Pharaoh Necho, king of Egypt, and was killed in battle.
-With him the last flicker of hope for Judah died also.
+With him, the last flicker of hope for Judah died as well.

 Successful Men in the New Testament

 What about the New Testament?
-Does it provide different standards?
-Let us look at the foremost personalities: Jesus Himself, and three of His leading disciples, Peter, John and Paul.
+Does it provide different standards for handling success properly?
+Let us look at the foremost personalities: Jesus Himself, and three of His followers: Peter, John, and Paul.
 What about their endings?

 What about Peter, the leader of the twelve apostles?
 According to reliable tradition, Peter, too, ended his life on a cross—crucified head downward, at his own request, because he did not feel worthy to suffer in the same way as his Lord.